 All of these ads can be delivered by using a mobile ad platform, sometimes referred to as a mobile ad network.
 Two of the most obvious choices include Google Ads or Facebook.

-In this article, you’ll learn how mobile ad platforms work, discover some of the top mobile ad platforms, what they all have in common, and how to choose the right platform for your business.
+Read on to learn how these top mobile ad platforms work, discover some of the best mobile ad networks, what they all have in common, and how to choose the right platform for your business.
+In this article, we’ll cover eight specific ad platforms:

 How does a mobile ad platform work?